US set to slap tariffs on EU following WTO Airbus ruling | DW | 02.10.2019

 Washington plans to impose a 10% tariff on aircraft imported from Europe and apply a 25% import tax on other agricultural and industrial items on October 18, the Office of US Trade Representative said in a statement.

-The aim of imposing tariffs is to persuade the EU to reach a negotiated settlement.
+The aim of imposing tariffs is to persuade the EU to reach a negotiated settlement, the trade office said.

 "For years, Europe has been providing massive subsidies to Airbus that have seriously injured the US aerospace industry and our workers," US Trade Representative Robert Lighthizer said in a statement.